Stop managing tasks. Start navigating goals.

 Without intentional time-blocking, the urgent crowd out the important.
 Deep work never happens if it's not defended on the calendar.

-Drag and drop blocks on a timeline.
-See your week at a glance, mark blocks done, and let recurring blocks like classes auto-populate every week.
+Your week is a visual timeline, not a flat list.
+Drag tasks into time blocks, see your day at a glance, mark blocks done, and let recurring blocks like classes auto-populate every week.

 Group goals by Research, Admin, Coursework, Teaching, Personal — the categories you actually think in.
-Each category is collapsible so you see only what you need.
+Each category is collapsible so you see only what's relevant right now.

 Track quantifiable goals like "Write 5 papers" or "Read 20 articles."
-Progress cascades upward — completing sub-goals automatically advances parent goals.
+Progress cascades upward — completing weekly tasks automatically advances the monthly and semester goals above them.

-The countdown is your cue — a clear signal to your brain that this time is protected and everything else can wait.
+The countdown is your cue — a clear signal that this time is protected and everything else can wait.
 Your response is undistracted attention.
-Your reward is the deep satisfaction of a session completed.
-Repeat this loop and your brain begins to crave the focus itself.
-Track how many Pomodoros each project actually takes.
+Your reward is a session completed.
+Repeat the loop and your brain begins to crave the focus itself.
+See how many Pomodoros each project actually takes.

-Describe what you need to get done, and the AI assistant suggests time blocks for your week — helping you turn intentions into a scheduled plan.
+Describe what you need to get done, and the AI assistant suggests time blocks for your week — closing the gap between intention and a calendar you'll actually follow.

 Earn stars, medals, and trophies as you complete goals at each level.
-A visible rewards wall tracks your wins across the semester — motivation that compounds.
+A visible rewards wall tracks your wins across the semester — proof that the work is adding up.

-Set up your standing meetings, classes, and gym sessions once — they populate every week automatically.
-Edit or override any individual occurrence.
+Standing meetings, classes, and gym sessions populate every week automatically.
+Edit or override any individual occurrence without breaking the template.

-Your goals, schedule, and progress sync securely via your account.
-Pick up on your phone where you left off on your laptop.
+Your goals, schedule, and progress sync securely across devices.
+Plan on your laptop, check your schedule on your phone between classes.

 Assign weekly tasks to family members or research collaborators directly from your account.
-Parents can set responsibilities for kids; PIs can delegate to their team — everyone sees their own queue.
+Parents can set responsibilities for kids; PIs can delegate to their team — everyone sees their own queue, in their own account.

-Each person has their own free Ayanam account.
-You can sit with your child to build their goal hierarchy, set up their weekly schedule, and help them develop a real planning practice — for free.
+Each person has their own Ayanam account, starting with a 30-day free trial.
+You can sit with your child to build their goal hierarchy, set up their weekly schedule, and help them develop a real planning practice.

 Share tasks across your household or your lab — with one invite link.
 No separate apps.
 Everyone works in their own Ayanam account.